The Hampshire PSHE Pledge

 • Reasoning

-• Working collectively on problems or to reach solutions – social, everyday commonsense perspectives, overcoming misunderstanding
+• Working collectively on problems or to reach solutions – social, everyday commonsense, perspectives, overcoming misunderstanding

 • Openness - non-judgmental and supportive

 Training staff to deliver PSHE, recognising that teaching PSHE requires specific knowledge, skills and resources (e.g. protected time, supervision).
 We give staff the opportunity to connect with others, including PSHE networks, seek guidance and expertise, and have access to the main sources of health information e.g. Hampshire Health in Education and HIAS.
-PSHE teachers are valued within the settings and by senior leaders.
+PSHE teachers are valued within their settings and by senior leaders.

 A setting that has an ethos and culture that actively values PSHE and reflects the content of the lessons e.g. wellbeing, openness, inclusivity, relevance, empowerment, enjoyment, trauma-informed, respect and rights-based.